General Health and Safety Risk Assessment

 Step 4 – Record findings and implement them

-Once the risk assessment has been carried out, it must be recorded.
-Results of the risk assessments must be put into practice as it can make a vital difference in the health and safety of the workplace.
+Once the assessment has been carried out, it must be recorded.
+Results must be put into practice as it can make a vital difference in the health and safety of the workplace.
 It can also help to create a safety culture among employees.

 When further actions are listed, it is crucial to remember that timescales, responsible persons, and priorities be indicated to tackle the most significant risks first.

-The findings of the risk assessment must be communicated to the employees that it relates to.
+The findings must be communicated to the employees that it relates to.

-Risk assessments must be fit for the purpose and line managers must ensure that the risk assessments are relevant to the work activity.
-It is important for risk assessments to be reviewed whenever there are changes in:
+Line managers must ensure that the risk assessments are relevant to the work activity.
+It is important for assessments to be reviewed whenever there are changes in:

 - Work processes